fmo/microservices/README.md

 * One repo, reasy to understand

-# Const of Monolithic Architecture
+# Cons of Monolithic Architecture

 * Development environment with many modules can be hard to maintain.